pravega/pravega-operator/doc/influxdb-auth.md

 2. Modify the Pravega manifest to include the secret name for influxdb

 ```
+influxDBSecret:
-influxDBSecret: "secret-basic-auth"
+  name: "secret-basic-auth"
+  path: "/etc/secret"
 ```

-3. Once Pravega is deployed, secret will be mounted in `/etc/influxdb-secret-volume`  for controller and segment store pods.
+3. Once Pravega is deployed, secret will be mounted in  `/etc/secret` for controller and segment store pods.
+If the path is not mentioned, `/etc/influxdb-secret-volume` will be used as default path.